Ancient Greek cuisine: Fruit and vegetables

 In ancient Greece, fruit and vegetables were a significant part of the diet, as the ancient Greeks consumed much less meat than in the typical diet of modern societies.
 Legumes would have been important crops, as their ability to replenish exhausted soil was known at least by the time of Xenophon.

 Hesiod (7th-8th century BCE) describes many crops eaten by the ancient Greeks, among these are artichokes and peas.

 Vegetables were eaten as soups, boiled or mashed (ἔτνος etnos), seasoned with olive oil, vinegar, herbs or γάρον gáron, a fish sauce similar to Vietnamese nước mắm.
 In the comedies of Aristophanes, Heracles was portrayed as a glutton with a fondness for mashed beans.
 Poor families ate oak acorns (βάλανοι balanoi).
 Olives were a common appetizer.

 In the cities, fresh vegetables were expensive, and therefore, the poorer city dwellers had to make do with dried vegetables.
 Lentil soup (φακῆ phakē) was the workman's typical dish.
 Cheese, garlic, and onions were the soldier's traditional fare.
 In Aristophanes' Peace, the smell of onions typically represents soldiers; the chorus, celebrating the end of war, sings Oh! joy, joy!
 No more helmet, no more cheese nor onions!
 Bitter vetch (ὄροβος orobos) was considered a famine food.

 Fruits, fresh or dried, and nuts, were eaten as dessert.
-Important fruits were figs, raisins, and pomegranates.
+Important fruits were figs, raisins, dates and pomegranates.
 In Athenaeus' Deipnosophistae, he describes a dessert made of figs and broad beans.
 Dried figs were also eaten as an appetizer or when drinking wine.
 In the latter case, they were often accompanied by grilled chestnuts, chick peas, and beechnuts.

 Animals

 Meat

-In the 8th century BC Hesiod describes the ideal country feast in Works and Days:
+In the 8th century BCE, Hesiod describes the ideal country feast in Works and Days:

-Meat is much less prominent in texts of the 5th century BC onwards than in the earliest poetry, but this may be a matter of genre rather than real evidence of changes in farming and food customs.
+Meat is much less prominent in texts of the 5th century BCE onwards than in the earliest poetry, but this may be a matter of genre rather than real evidence of changes in farming and food customs.
 Fresh meat was most commonly eaten at sacrifices, though sausage was much more common, consumed by people across the economic spectrum.
 In addition to the flesh of animals, the ancient Greeks often ate inner organs, many of which were considered delicacies such as paunches and tripe.